 Additional resources are allocated according to a child's individual needs and come from the SEND budget, set each financial year.
-Where necessary, Element 3 or High Needs Funding (HNF) is applied for in order to meet the needs of those children with complex needs.
+Where necessary, High Needs Funding (HNF) is applied for to meet the needs of those children with complex needs.